NagendraM18/LeetcodeDSA/README.md

  **Sort color [array value will be only 0,1,2**
   1) we will run a loop first and identify the count values
   2) after we will run 3 for loop and  and assign the present value with array

+**Buy-and-sell-stock-at-best-price**
+1) where we are finding the  minimun price we bougth
+2) after find the day we will - with day in which we are selling
+3) we ill get the profit
+4) we can change the mini value and profit value if the condition not match